 Tortellini filling is wrapped in fresh egg pasta (pasta fresca) made simply with 00 flour and eggs (no salt and no water).
 I recommend using a scale that measures grams, ounces, fluid ounces, etc. because they're precise and will allow you to cook recipes from anywhere in the world and with more accuracy.
 Plus, you can very easily scale up a recipe for homemade pasta using the basic tried and true ratio of 1 large egg (50-55g) for every 100g of 00 flour per person.
 This ratio will actually give you slightly more pasta than is needed for 1 person, but a little extra homemade pasta is never a bad idea.

-Traditional Homemade Tortellini Broth (Brodo)
+Traditional Tortellini Meat Broth (Brodo)

-Traditional Modenese and Bolognese tortellini broth (brodo) is made using beef (such as brisket or short rib), capon (a castrated rooster fattened up for cooking, but you can use a free range or regular chicken), onion, carrot, celery, and salt.
+Traditional Modenese and Bolognese tortellini broth (brodo) is made using beef (such as brisket or short rib), capon (a castrated rooster fattened up for cooking) but you can use a free range or regular chicken, onion, carrot, celery, and salt.
 I highly recommend making a homemade broth for this recipe and save the boxed stuff for another recipe.

-A true homemade Italian meat broth is not only super easy to make (especially in a pressure cooker), but it’s essential for true tortellini in brodo (not to mention incredibly delicious).
+A true homemade Italian meat broth is not only super easy to make (especially in a pressure cooker) but it's essential for true tortellini in brodo (not to mention incredibly delicious).

 How to Eat and Cook Leftover Tortellini